TA Psychotherapy Advanced Course (Transactional Analysis)

 Course Description:

-• In the first year of the Advanced course, students also start work with clients in voluntary placement, to integrate their theoretical learning on the course with its practical applications.
+• In the first year of the Advanced course, students start work with clients in voluntary placement, to integrate their theoretical learning on the course with its practical applications.

 • Completion of the course provides the training requirements for UKCP registration, and completion of the final TA qualifying examination allows graduates to be UKCP registered.

 If you have an enquiry and wish to speak to a member of our team, please contact 01392 219200 or email enquiries@ironmill.co.uk.
-Meet one our tutors at an open event by clicking here
+Meet one of our tutors at an open event by clicking here

 Places Available